revaturelabs/interviewquestions/Java/Collections/ListInterface.md

 <summary><b>Explanation</b></summary>

-> `ArrayList` like vector is a dynamic array and is non-synchronized
+> `ArrayList` like vector is a dynamic array and is non-synchronized.
 > `ArrayList` is prefered over `Vector` as it's fast because it is not synchronized.

 </details>